Santa Susana Field Lab: A Summary

-This has motivated an entire community of parents, far and wide, to come together to demand a complete and safe cleanup of the Santa Susana Field Lab, believing this is the only way that their children will be safe from the risks of cancer for generations to come.
+This has motivated an entire community of parents to come together to demand a complete and safe cleanup of the Santa Susana Field Lab, as they believe this is the only way that their children will be safe from the risks of cancer for generations to come.

 denial and coverup

-In 2010 local activists, with the help of California Legislators and the California Department of Toxic Substances (DTSC), won legal agreement from the Department of Energy and NASA for a complete cleanup of the site, known as an AOC, scheduled to be completed by the summer of 2017.
+In 2010, with the help of California Legislators and the California Department of Toxic Substances Control (DTSC), local activists won a legal agreement from the Department of Energy and NASA for a complete cleanup of the site.
+Known as an AOC (Agreement On Consent), the binding legal agreement scheduled the cleanup to be completed by the summer of 2017.
 Boeing refused to sign the agreement but stated that they would clean their portion of the site to comparable levels.
 It was a short lived victory.

 Ten years later the site remains virtually untouched.
-In Spring 2017 the Department of Energy submitted a Environmental Impact Report proposal that would leave up to 99% of the contamination on site permanently.
+In Spring 2017, instead of meeting their cleanup deadline, the Department of Energy submitted an Environmental Impact Report proposal that would leave up to 99% of the contamination permanently on site.
 Their report also proposed the most outdated and dangerous cleanup methods imaginable.
-By Summer 2017 Boeing donated their portion of the land to a land trust, claiming they would "protect the environment" by using an open space/recreational cleanup standard that would leave most, if not all, of the contamination on site.
-This would put visitors to the site and those who live within miles of the site at risk of exposure.
+By Summer 2017, Boeing similarly dodged their cleanup responsibilities by donating their portion of the land to a land trust, disingenuously claiming they would "protect the environment" by using an open space/recreational cleanup standard.
+This deceitful move would result in leaving most, if not all, of the contamination on site and would continue to put visitors and those living within miles of the site at risk of exposure.

 Boeing recently launched a PR campaign and website claiming they've made significant cleanup progress.
 Their commercial claims the SSFL would be a great place to bring children for field trips to learn about nature.
 They don't mention the nuclear and chemical contamination anywhere.
+They don’t mention the health risks the contamination poses to visitors, residents and especially to children.
 Boeing knows our children are sick and dying from cancer, but they care about profits and shareholders more.

 The California Department of Toxic Substances (DTSC), who oversees the cleanup, has not enforced the daily $15,000 penalty against the polluters for having missed the 2017 deadline.
 They have not fought back against the polluters.
-They've held meetings for the public that make the cleanup sound more dangerous than leaving the contamination on site.
-Recently the DTSC published an Environmental Impact Report that breaks all their promises to local residents for a complete and safe clean, advocating instead for a cleanup up nearly thirty times less protective than their own residential cleanup standards.
+Instead, they've held meetings for the public that make the cleanup sound more dangerous than leaving the contamination on site.
+Recently the DTSC published an Environmental Impact Report that breaks all their promises to local residents for a complete and safe cleanup, advocating instead for a cleanup nearly thirty times less protective than their own residential cleanup standards.

 Instead of protecting the community, the California Department of Toxic Substances has denied the contamination is migrating off site, denied smarter and safer cleanup methods exist, and denied that the community has high cancer rates.
 They've abandoned the community and are protecting big companies like Boeing and NASA instead.
 Parents must fight powerful and wealthy corporations by themselves to protect their children from cancer.